On the asymptotics of cubic fields ordered by general invariants: Introduction

 In \cite{MR1884706,MR2068887}, Malle develops heuristics for asymptotics of the number of degree-$n$ number fields with Galois group $G$ and bounded discriminant, where $n>1$ is any integer and $G$ is a finite group with an action on a set with $n$ elements.
 These heuristics are believed to be true in most cases.
 However, see \cite{MR2135320} where Kl\"{u}ners demonstrates a counter example in the case $n=3$ and $G=C_3\wr C_2$, and \cite{MR3349443}, where T\"{u}rkelli modifies Malle's conjecture so that it holds in the above and similar cases.
 While Malle's conjecture has been formulated only for families of fields ordered by discriminant, the same method applies to other orderings, in particular to the generalized discriminants that we work with.

 Interestingly, the leading constants appearing in front of Malle's heuristics are still shrouded with mystery.
 In the case of degree-$n$ $S_n$ number fields ordered by discriminant, Bhargava \cite{MR2354798} formulates a conjecture for the leading coefficients, using a general recipe which constructs these constants from mass formulae counting \'etale extensions of local fields.
-Once again, this recipe is quite general, applying to any family of number fields ordered by analogous generalized discriminants.
+Once again, this recipe is quite general, applying to any family of number fields constructed as follows: fix a degree $n>1$ and a group $G$ with a transitive action on the set $\{1,\ldots,n\}$.
+Then this recipe applies to the family of all degree-$n$ number fields with Galois group $G$, satisfying any finite set of splitting conditions, ordered by any generalized discriminant.
+(See also work of Kedlaya \cite{MR2354797} describing how these leading constants can be computed in the more general case of families of Galois representations.)
 However, there are many instances where this prediction gives the incorrect leading constant.
-The prototypical example is the family of quartic $D_4$-fields ordered by discriminant, where the asymptotic constant determined by Cohen--Diaz y Diaz--Olivier \cite{MR1918290} does not equal the constant that this recipe would predict, even up to any rational multiple.
+The prototypical example is the family of quartic $D_4$-fields ordered by discriminant, where the asymptotic constant determined by Cohen--Diaz y Diaz--Olivier \cite{MR1918290} is not expected to equal the constant that this recipe would predict.
 On the other hand, when quartic $D_4$-fields are ordered by conductor, Altu\u{g}--AS--Varma--Wilson \cite{D4preprint} establish that the leading asymptotic constant does arise from the Malle--Bhargava recipe.
-This leads to the natural question of which families of number fields ordered by which invariants satisfy this property.
+This leads to the natural question, as discussed by Bhargava in \cite{MR2354798}, of which families of number fields ordered by which invariants satisfy this property.

+We say that a family $F$ of number fields, ordered by some generalized discriminant, satisfies the {\it Malle--Bhargava heuristic} if the asymptotics of every subfamily defined by prescribed splitting at finitely many primes are as predicted by the Malle--Bhargava recipe.
+(Despite our terminology, we emphasize again that Bhargava conjectured this only for $S_n$, and did not predict that it should always hold.)